 Sideload Office Add-ins in Office on the web for testing

 You can install an Office Add-in for testing without having to first put it in an add-in catalog by using sideloading.
-Sideloading can be done in either Office 365 or Office on the web.
+Sideloading can be done in either Microsoft 365 or Office on the web.
 The procedure is slightly different for the two platforms.

 When you sideload an add-in, the add-in manifest is stored in the browser's local storage, so if you clear the browser's cache, or switch to a different browser, you have to sideload the add-in again.

 Sideloading as described in this article is supported on Word, Excel, and PowerPoint.
 To sideload an Outlook add-in, see Sideload Outlook add-ins for testing.

 The following video walks you through the process of sideloading your add-in in Office on the web or desktop.

 Sideload an Office Add-in in Office on the web

 Open Office on the web.